l-observateur/Browser_tracking_prevention/README.md

 - HTTPS Everywhere _This may already be built in the latest version of FF_
 - Decentraleyes
 - ClearURLs
-- Firefox Multi-Account Containers __May cause page to load slower but isolates Canvas__
+- Firefox Multi-Account Containers __May cause page to load slower but isolates Canvas(Set up required)__

 __The information provided is a slimmed down version of what can be found at:__ https://www.privacytools.io/browsers/#about_config